 Lean on us

 It is our honor to serve the Chicago community.
-Please call us if you need immediate assistance or if you would like more information about our cemetery services.
+Please call us if you need immediate assistance or if you would like more information about our memorialization services.

 Dating back to 1859, Rosehill Cemetery is one of Chicago's famous historical cemeteries.
 It was incorporated on Feb.
 11, 1859.
-If you visit on a weekend, you may see groups of people walking through the cemetery, looking at the historical Victorian-era monuments and enjoying the day.
+If you visit on a weekend, you may see groups of people walking the grounds, looking at the historical Victorian-era monuments and enjoying the day.

-Rosehill Cemetery comprises 350 acres of beautifully manicured grounds and is one of the older and larger cemeteries in Illinois.
-Our cemetery encompasses peaceful lakes, green gardens and decades of history.
+Our park comprises 350 acres of beautifully manicured grounds and is one of the older and larger memorial parks in Illinois.
+Our property encompasses peaceful lakes, green gardens and decades of history.

 An architectural gem: the Rosehill Cemetery Gatehouse